hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 * switch order of value args check wrt iflt, so that it is similar to that of checkjump.

+* VM: simplify and cleanup the Data var or value interpretation, through DataM mechanism.

 TODO
 ||||||

 * In http tls single session multi request testing (with invalid data)